digital-futures-academy/airport-challenge/airport-challenge-solution.md

 1. if plane is at another airport, it cannot land in a different airport without taking off first
 2. create a way to collect the groundedPlanes array from each airport and put them into a single array that can be filtered through every time land is called
 3. could show what airport the plane is in if this error occurs
+4. could adjust the `planeExists` function to look through `allLandedPlanes` instead of `groundedPlanes`

 **Test 16** - `Airports` will create an array of all the airports that have been created